aKaReZa75/ESP8266/README.md

 | 3.3V          | 22kΩ  | 10kΩ  | 1.03V           |
 | 5V            | 39kΩ  | 10kΩ  | 1.02V           |
 | 12V           | 110kΩ  | 10kΩ  | 1.0V           |

+## Neither Input Nor Output Pins
+The following pins are related to the Flash IC and should not be configured as IO; otherwise, the ESP8266 operation may be disrupted, causing instability:
+- GPIO6
+- GPIO7
+- GPIO8
+- GPIO9
+- GPIO10
+- GPIO11

 ## Boot Modes
 The ESP8266 has different boot modes that are selected based on the voltage levels applied to certain GPIO pins during power-up.